maryreader/hpg-infant-health/README.md

 # hpg-infant-health
-This repository provides codes to replicate [Reader (2023) The infant health effects of starting universal child benefits in pregnancy: evidence from England and Wales.
+This repository provides code to replicate [Reader (2023) The infant health effects of starting universal child benefits in pregnancy: evidence from England and Wales.
 Journal of Health Economics, 89, May 2023.](https://doi.org/10.1016/j.jhealeco.2023.102751)

 Data Availability
 1. [Birth registry microdata, 2006-2014](https://ons.metadata.works/browser/dataset?id=328&origin=0): individual-level administrative data from birth registrations in England and Wales.
 The data are provided by the Office for National Statistics (ONS).
 The data are not publicly available and can only be accessed within the ONS's Secure Research Service environment in the UK.
 Details on how to apply for the data can be found [here](https://www.ons.gov.uk/aboutus/whatwedo/statistics/requestingstatistics/secureresearchservice/applyforanaccreditedresearchproject).
 It typically takes a few months to negotiate data use agreements and gain access to the data.